DixT-180/Sentiment_Analysis/README.md

 # Sentiment_Analysis

-Although the original dataset had 16M Tweets.
-Due to some complications I had to use <0.5% of datasets.
+The original dataset had 16M Tweets!!!Due to some complications, I had to use <0.5% of datasets.